-DUESSELDORF, Germany Nov 6 (Reuters) - RWE, Germany's No.2 utility, will be cutting some 2,500 jobs in its power generating business in Germany over the next few years, a source familiar with the plans said on Wednesday.
+DUESSELDORF, Germany (Reuters) - RWE (RWEG.DE), Germany's No.2 utility, will be cutting some 2,500 jobs in its power generating business in Germany over the next few years, a source familiar with the plans said on Wednesday.

-An RWE spokespeople declined to comment on the matter, referring to the company's nine-month results due on Nov.
-14 when more details will become available.
+RWE spokespeople declined to comment on the matter, referring to the company's nine-month results due on November 14 when more details will become available.

-RWE, which has been hit hard by a steep drop in wholesale power prices and a boom in renewables that has driven conventional power plants into loss, is seeking to make savings and shed assets.
+Along with peers E.ON (EONGn.DE) and EnBW (EBKG.DE), RWE has been hit hard by a steep drop in wholesale power prices and a boom in renewables that has driven conventional power plants into loss.
+It is seeking to make savings and shed assets.

 One of the leading European energy companies in exploration, production, transport and trading, it could cull 10,000 out of 70,000 current jobs overall, analysts estimate.

 In response to falling revenue, RWE has been slashing investments and announced planned closures of power plants to turn its business around and lower a 35 billion euro ($47.16 billion) debt pile.

 Chief Executive Peter Terium has said savings must exceed an already planned 500 million euros in power generation and there will also be a reorganization of its electricity sales business.

 Trending On Reuters

 Strategies for making the most of your donations - from how to grow the money you plan to give to how to withdraw it with minimal tax implications.
 Video